OfficeDev/office-js-docs-pr/docs/resources/resources-glossary.md

 ## ribbon, ribbon button

 A **ribbon** is a command bar that organizes an application's features into a series of tabs or buttons at the top of a window.
 A **ribbon button** is one of the buttons within this series.
+See [Show or hide the ribbon in Office](https://support.microsoft.com/office/show-or-hide-the-ribbon-in-office-d946b26e-0c8c-402d-a0f7-c6efa296b527#ID0EBBD=Newer_Versions) for more information.

 ## runtime

-In the Office Add-ins context, a **runtime** is a lifecycle, or the time during which an application is running.
+A **runtime** is a lifecycle, or the time during which an application is running.

 ## task pane